 \subsection{Taxonomy of Model Editing}

 The current model editing approaches can be categorized as either introducing an auxiliary mechanism or updating (a subset of) the model’s parameters to store new knowledge~\citep{wang2024knowledge}.
-This paper focuses on the latter and follows the locate–then–edit paradigm proposed by ROME~\citep{ROME}.
-Building upon ROME, MEMIT~\citep{MEMIT} supports batched edits.
+This paper focuses on the latter and follows the locate–then–edit paradigm proposed by \texttt{ROME}~\citep{ROME}. \texttt{MEMIT}~\citep{MEMIT} extends this to support batched edits.
 Other methods adopt meta-learning, exemplified by MEND~\citep{MEND} and KE~\citep{de-cao-etal-2021-editing}, which learn to predict parameter updates.